See the latest vacancies and find out about working for MSF UKJobs in the UK

 Your methods section should describe how you collected and analysed your results:

-- How did you collect it?
+- How did you collect your data?
 What were your sources?
-Did you get your own data?

-- If anything unexpected happen during your project, how did you measure its impact?
+- If anything unexpected happened during your project, how did you measure its impact?

 - Make sure your methodology is clear – it is important to show that the evidence you are providing was gathered in a rigorous manner.